Isola Madre on Lake Maggiore. Claudia Gori for Lonely Planet

 Hang out in parks, piazzas and playgrounds

-Among the museums and masterpieces in Italy’s great art cities you’ll come across many parks, piazzas and playgrounds.
-Places like Villa Borghese in Rome, Florence’s Piazza della Repubblica and Piazza San Marco in Venice are prime spots for letting your tots off the leash.
+Among the museums and monuments in Italy’s large cities, countless parks, piazzas and playgrounds are all perfect for running around.
+Historic open spaces like Villa Borghese in Rome, Florence’s Piazza della Repubblica and Piazza San Marco in Venice are prime spots for letting your tots off the leash.

 For older kids, there are several theme parks dotted around the country, including the ever-popular Gardaland near Lago di Garda.